aerosayan/fortran-c-interop/README.md

    '- interop-1-1 : Call Fortran subroutine from C.
    '- interop-2-1 : Call C void function from Fortran.
    '
-   '- interop-1-2 : Send integer argument to Fortran subroutine from C.
+   '- interop-1-2 : Send integer and double arguments to Fortran subroutine from C.
-   '- interop-2-2 : Send integer argument to C void function from Fortran.
+   '- interop-2-2 : Send integer and double arguments to C void function from Fortran.
 ```